Learning in the flow of work: A more engaging learner experience

-Engaging learners in a unified, customized learning workspace that gives them access to the tools and apps they need based on both their goals and organizational needs.
+Engaging learners in a unified, customised learning workspace that gives them access to the tools and apps they need based on both their goals and organisational needs.

 Allocating a portion of budget to communications professionals who have specialist skills and a great track record of developing and producing great, integrated training material.